Max-im/os-metrics/README.md

 # OS-metrics

 `OS-metrics` is an Electron-based desktop application that provides real-time monitoring of system metrics on your computer.
 The application is built using `Node.js` and `React`, and is designed to be highly informable.
+Based on [electron react boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate.git)

 ## Features